-9.1 If it is not a life-threatening emergency, consider other options such as calling medical on 428/emailing medical@radnor-sevenoaks.org/school /or use the school walkie talkie to speak to medical personnel.
+9.1 If it is not a life-threatening emergency, consider other options such as calling medical on Ext.
+428 or emailing medical@radnor-sevenoaks.org/School /or use the School walkie-talkie to speak to medical personnel.

-9.2 If someone is having a life-threatening emergency they may have:
+9.2 If someone is having a life-threatening emergency, they may have:

-- □ loss of responsiveness

-- breathing difficulties
+- Loss of responsiveness and breathing difficulties

-- severe bleeding
+- Severe bleeding

-- □ severe allergic reactions
+- Severe allergic reactions

-- □ severe burns or scalds
+- Severe burns or scalds

-- a significant head injury/concussion
+- A significant head injury/concussion

-- seizures that are not stopping
+- Seizures that are not stopping

-- □ severe, persistent chest pain
+- Severe, persistent chest pain

-- □ an acute, confused state.
+- An acute, confused state.

-9.3 Step by step guide in an emergency for Calling the Ambulance
+9.3 Step-by-step guide in an emergency for Calling the Ambulance

-Take a deep breath, to collect yourself.

-- If using a school walkie talkie call main reception/prep reception who will call 999 and keep their walkie talkie open with the call and relay instructions to you. - I If using a phone call 999 or get a bystander to call for help/999 - If you're not sure if the victim is unconscious, touch their shoulder.
+- · Take a deep breath, to collect yourself. - If using a School walkie-talkie talkie call main reception/prep reception who will call 999 and keep their walkie-talkie open with the call and relay instructions to you. - If using a phone call 999 or get a bystander to call for help/999 - If you are not sure if the victim is unconscious, touch their shoulder.
 Shout or ask loudly, "Are you okay?" - Avoid moving an injured person.
-If someone has a neck injury, moving them could result in injuring the spine. - Put the person in the recovery position (if no neck injury) if semi-conscious - $\ensuremath{\mathbb I}$ $\ensuremath{\ }$ Get a bystander or reception to send a first aid kit if you don't have one. - U Wrap patient in blanket/foil blanket if cold or on ground

-□ Stay with the patient while you are waiting for the ambulance.
+If someone has a neck injury, moving them could result in injuring the spine. - Put the person in the recovery position (if no neck injury) if semi-conscious - Get a bystander or receptionist to send a first aid kit if you don't have one. - Wrap patient in a blanket/foil blanket if cold or on the ground - Stay with the patient while you are waiting for the ambulance.